-If you receive bids or proposals priced at \$10,000, you'll have to determine whether or not this is a Level 1 purchase.
+If you receive bids or proposals priced at \$10,000 or more:

-- You can defer the purchase to a Level 2 Procurement Officer to get three quotes.
+- You can defer the purchase to a Level 2 Procurement Officer to get three quotes or proposals.
 They can use the first quote as one of the three needed quotes, or they can start over. - You can get multiple quotes.
 If you received at least one bid meeting specifications under \$10,000, and other bids over \$10,000, this is still a Level 1 purchase.
 You can make an award to the "low bidder meeting specs" under \$10,000. - If you were soliciting multiple proposals and the proposal with the highest evaluation score is priced \$10,000 or more, you must obtain the level of competition required for the dollar value.
 If the proposal with the highest evaluation score is under \$10,000, it is a Level 1 purchase and you can make the award.